programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 object type "print":

 {% include figure.html src="/images/sparql05.png" caption="The resource page for thes:x8577 ('print') in the British Museum LOD." %}

+You'll note how this node has an English label, as well as ties to related artwork type nodes within the database.

 ## Complex queries